eSports Betting: Why Bookmakers should invest in this growing market

 As we’ve previously mentioned, eSports is and has been a huge money maker for a while now.
 As the popularity of this niche has grown, so has the professionalism of the teams and players.

 What was initially a patchy, loosely connected network of semi-professional teams battling in their free time is now a sprawling competitive scene with huge teams that compete and operate much like a football team or whatever your sport of choice.
-With top eSports teams such as FaZe Clan, Team SoloMid, Team Liquid, Natus Vincere, and others achieving spectacular feats and hitting a metaphorical “ceiling,” the need for funding arose to take things to the next level.
+With top esports teams such as FaZe Clan, Team SoloMid, Team Liquid, Natus Vincere, and others achieving spectacular feats and hitting a metaphorical “ceiling,” the need for funding arose to take things to the next level.

 Due to eSports’ innate digital nature, they produce vast amounts of data – and since the betting industry runs on data, this presents a great opportunity for operators to finetune odds and provide an increasingly smooth experience for customers.
 Let’s take Dota 2 as an example.
-Dota 2 is a tower defense strategy game with two teams of 5 members, each aiming to destroy the base of the other.
+Dota 2 is a tower defense strategy game with two teams of 5 members, each destroying the base of the other.

 The core gameplay is micromanagement-heavy – players must consider timing, arena positioning, gear and ability purchases, individual hero pros and cons, and many factors.
 With the duration of each match averaging around 50 minutes and so many gameplay variables and player inputs, the number of possible outcomes is staggering.